-As in previous years, the Graduate School in collaboration with the Office of the Provost, will provide an 80% subsidy for the University's student health insurance for graduate students who 1) have an active assignment for Fall 2018 as a Research Assistant (RA), Teaching Assistant (TA), Graduate Assistant (GA), Fellow or Trainee AND 2) who are enrolled in a terminal and eligible degree program on the Coral Gables Campus (this includes Ph.D., D.M.A.and M.F.A. programs only).
+As in previous years, the Graduate School in collaboration with the Office of the Provost, will provide an 80% subsidy for the University's student health insurance for graduate students who 1) have an active assignment for Fall 2021 as a Research Assistant (RA), Teaching Assistant (TA), Graduate Assistant (GA), Fellow or Trainee AND 2) who are enrolled in a terminal and eligible degree program on the Coral Gables Campus (this includes Ph.D., D.M.A.and M.F.A. programs only).
 Both domestic and international students in such programs are eligible for the subsidy.
 NOTE: The 80% subsidy described herein does not apply to graduate students enrolled in School of Nursing and Health Studies programs, RSMAS programs, or Medical School programs.
 Students enrolled in online programs also are not eligible for this subsidy.
+Students in graduate programs not eligible to enroll in the University sponsored student insurance plan are also not eligible for the health insurance subsidy.